Nzymes Soy Nutrition Profile

-Understanding the NZYMES Sprouted-Soy Products & Benefits
+Understanding the Benefits of Nzymes Sprouted-Soy Products

 Sprouting is the most natural form of food as it is possible to get.
 Every process which takes food another step from its natural state diminishes its natural capacity to provide a source of nourishment to the body.
 Nature designed food as the body’s richest resource from which to take the materials it needs to do its job of generating and maintaining healthy bodies and cells.
 The sprout is the maximum growth phase of the plant, with the highest concentration of bio-available nutrients in the plant’s life.
 With up to 48 percent protein, a nearly complete array of amino acids, and especially stable oil content that has naturally high lecithin and vitamin E, soy is a potent resource.

 Many benefits are attributed to soy from antioxidant protection to cholesterol reduction, modulation of estrogen and hormonal activity, detoxification of the blood, cleansing the bowel, strengthening the immune system, and inhibiting tumor promoting enzymes.
-More than 25 clinical studies have shown that substituting soy protein for animal protein, or simply adding soy protein to the diet, significantly reduces cholesterol levels.
+More than 25 clinical studies have shown that substituting soy protein for animal protein, or simply adding soy protein to the daily diet, can significantly reduce overall cholesterol levels.
 Researchers participating in a workshop sponsored by the National Cancer Institute in 1990 identified five groups of phytochemicals that have anticancer properties, and these isoflavones are present in soy, sometimes exclusively.
 Studies further suggest that soy may be an important factor in the healthfulness of traditional Asian diets.
 In a study published in Cancer Research in 1989, men who ate the most tofu had the lowest rates of prostate cancer.
 Other studies have linked soy consumption with reduced risk for colon, lung, breast, rectal and stomach cancer.
 Additionally, certain sugars in soybeans promote the growth of friendly bacteria – bifidobacteria in the colon.
 Clear evidence has been linked with fewer PMS and menopausal problems for women in cultures with a high soy diet.

-Benefits of Soy for Children
+Benefits of Soy Protein for Children

 In addition to being a tasty alternative in children’s meals, soy may also help prevent the development of certain adult diseases.
 Studies of soy in children and adolescents have shown that soy eases constipation, lowers high cholesterol, and may even decrease risk of breast cancer later in life.